geoffreylink/Projects/08 Data Engineering/readme.md

 ## Spark

+* Deep Learning
+* Probablistic Modeling
+* Frequent Pattern Mining
 * Preprocessing data (cleaning data and feature engineering)
-* Supervised learning, including classification and regression, where the goal is to predict a label for each data point based on various features
 * Recommendation engines to suggest products to users based on behaviour
+* Graph analytics tasks such as searching for patterns in a social network
 * Unsupervised learning, including clustering, anomaly detection, and topic modelling, where the goal is to discover structure in the data
-* Graph analytics tasks such as searching for patterns in a social network
-* Deep Learning
-<p>- Frequent Pattern Mining</p>
-<p>- Probablistic Modeling</p>
-<p>---</p>
-<p>- Probablistic Modeling</p>
+* Supervised learning, including classification and regression, where the goal is to predict a label for each data point based on various features

 <p>---</p>
 <p>p424 of Spark: The Definitive Guide:</p>
 <p>-</p>